excell-mobility/example-x509-authentication/upgrade-vhost-for-ssl-client-certificate-verification.md

 or send the appropriate API response.

 ### SSLVerifyDepth
-This tellds mod_ssl the maximum number of intermediate certificate issuers which are max allowed to be followed while verifying the client certificate.
+This tells mod_ssl the maximum number of intermediate certificate issuers which are max allowed to be followed while verifying the client certificate.
 0 means self-signed client certificates only.
 1 means the client-certificate can be self-signed or has to be signed by a CA that is directly known to the server.
 Choosing 2 allows one Intermediate CA that is not directly known to the server.

 ### SSLOptions
-Setting both options allow your application to inspect both the client and server certificate and retrieve the verification process's result.
-In PHP, this can be found in **$_SERVER['SSL_CLIENT_VERIFY']**.
-The value is set to NONE in case no client certificate is sent, SUCCESS when the verification was successful.
+Setting both options allows your application to inspect both the client and server certificate and retrieve the verification process's result.
+In PHP, this verification result can be found in **$_SERVER['SSL_CLIENT_VERIFY']**.
+The value is set to NONE in case no client certificate is sent or SUCCESS when the verification was successful.